jucardwell/remote-sensing-hazards/other_pages/lab1.md

 1. Load the GRIDMET data as an .ImageCollection() variable (https://developers.google.com/earth-engine/datasets/catalog/IDAHO_EPSCOR_GRIDMET#bands)
 2. Filter the GRIDMET data to only include images from 1980-2020
 3. Create two composite images—one representing mean temperature (which is represented in degrees Kelvin), and one representing mean precipitation (which is represented in millimeters).
 4. Create two well-visualized maps.
 One represents mean daily temperature, and one represents mean daily precipitation.
+5. Upload the US counties shapefile as an asset.
-5. Use the .reduceRegions function to calculate the mean value of your two composites in US counties and export this as an .csv file.
+6. Use the .reduceRegions function to calculate the mean value of your two composites in US counties and export this as an .csv file.

 ### Your lab report should include: